Formal Casket Watch

 Watch Guard Change

 The time between changes of the guard is entirely up to you.
 It is an honor to stand watch over a fallen comrade and as many who would like to should be given the opportunity.
+The usual timeframe is about 20 minutes.

-2. Within approximately four steps of the casket the WC gives the subdued command “Haaalt” on the left with another right step and close.
-When the oncoming team halts, the guards at the casket come to Attention.
+2. Within approximately four steps of the casket the WC gives the subdued command “Haaalt” with a step and close.

 Casket Watch Guard Change: Entrance